L.A. Rush: Plot

+Trikz and Ty confront Lidell and his hired unnamed racer in Downtown Los Angeles, which after a heated argument, the two offer them a large bet, which they accept.
+Regardless, Trikz keeps winning races across the Downtown area, recovers the last remaining cars, and vandalizes Lidell's photo shoot location that was being held on the rooftop of a parking garage.
+Trikz and Lidell compete in a race across the entire Downtown area with Lidell's henchmen also being involved, with Trikz emerging victorious.

+After restoring his wealth and reputation, Trikz starts dating Lana and takes a one-month break from street racing in favor of a vacation to Maui, Hawaii.
+Meanwhile, West Coast Customs unveils the finished build of Trikz's S14, where it has been modified to resemble a coupé utility featuring a Jacuzzi hot tub and a large TV on the back.

 Reception

 The Xbox, PS2 and PSP versions received "mixed or average" reviews, according to the review aggregator website Metacritic.

 Many reviewers have been critical of the game.
 One common criticism is that the ability to customize cars was poorly realized; players cannot modify them themselves, instead, the West Coast Customs crew automatically upgrades the car.
 GamesRadar says: "Roll your vehicle into the garage and they'll kit it out with what they feel like".

 L.A.
 Rush has also been criticized for not including every area of Los Angeles; for example, the San Fernando Valley was excluded.

 Not all reactions were negative.
-Some welcomed the realistic handling in the game as being comparable to the handling in Juiced and Need for Speed: Underground 2.
+Some welcomed the realistic handling in the game as being comparable to the handling in Juiced (2005) and Need for Speed: Underground 2 (2004).